wp-plugins/wp-search-live/README.txt

 == Description ==

 WP Live Search is a search plugin for WordPress that returns results as the user types for what they are looking.
-It currently supports posts and pages with future plans to expand to custom post types.
+It currently supports posts and pages with support for custom post types coming with the next update.

 This is very much a working prototype, so please log any issues you find on the Github repo below.